scalacenter/sbt-eviction-rules/README.md

 If any eviction brings an incompatible version per those defaults, sbt warns about it in `update` and gives more details in `evicted`.

-sbt-eviction-warnings then allows to ignore the warnings that you think can be safely ignored.
+sbt-eviction-rules then allows to ignore the warnings that you think can be safely ignored.

 Note that there can be slight discrepancies between the checks performed by `evictionRules` and those performed by default by sbt: